yasmina-bioinfo/yasmina-bioinfo/README.md

 ## Current Focus

 - Deepening biological interpretation of transcriptomic data in human disease
 - Integrating single-cell analyses with immunological questions
-- Developing reproducible and hypothesis-driven research workflows
+- Preparing a PhD application in tumor immunology

 ---